- On this page: What Does My Doctor See?

 During these exams, the patient’s pupils are dilated with eye drops.
 The contrast dye is then injected, usually into a vein in the patient’s arm.
 The dye travels up to the eye within a few seconds and “lights up” the blood vessels for the camera to take multiple photographs.

-These tests are considered safe for the vast majority of patients.
+Fluorescein dye angiography is considered safe for the vast majority of patients.
 Fluorescein dye does not contain iodine and can generally be used in patients who have reactions to other intravenous contrast dyes.
-It is possible to have a minor reaction to the dye and develop symptoms including itching, nausea, or a rash.
-These symptoms can usually be managed with oral medication if severe.

 Patients who receive fluorescein injections can expect their urine to appear bright orange for the first several hours after the test.